 The Third World Academy of Sciences, as it was first known, was inaugurated officially in 1985 during a ceremony attended by UN Secretary-General Javier Pérez de Cuéllar.
 Initially, TWAS had 42 elected fellows – nine of them Nobel laureates.
-By action of the TWAS Council, the name was changed effective in 2013 to The World Academy of Sciences for the advancement of science in developing countries.
-Today, TWAS has 1,222 elected Fellows in more than 90 countries; 14 of them are Nobel laureates.
-About 85% come from developing nations, and the rest are scientists and engineers from the developed world whose work has had a significant impact in the South.
+By action of the TWAS Council, the name was changed in 2012 to The World Academy of Sciences for the advancement of science in developing countries.
+Today, TWAS has 1,296 elected Fellows representing more than 100 countries; 12 of them are Nobel laureates.
+About 84% come from developing nations, and the rest are scientists and engineers from the developed world whose work has had a significant impact in the South.
 TWAS Fellows are some of the world's most accomplished scientists and engineers, and they are the foundation for all of the Academy's work.

 TWAS: Building science in the South

 See a 10-minute version of this film, and other Academy films, on the TWAS YouTube page.

 Through three decades, TWAS's mission has remained consistent:

 - Recognize, support and promote excellence in scientific research in the developing world;

 - Respond to the needs of young scientists in countries that are lagging in science and technology;